kylestanley1313/ffa-p1/simulation/README.md

 ## Running the Simulation

-Do the following to carry out the simulations described in the paper:
+Perform the following steps to carry out simulations described in the paper.
+All commands should be run from within the project's root directory on the command line.

 ### Setup

-1. In the folder `ffa-p1/simulation/designs`, create a "design" file called `sim-name.yml` with this information:
+1. Create a "design" file called `design-id.yml`.
+This design file contains information needed to carry out a simulation.
+To replicate the simulation from the paper, copy and paste the below information into your design file, replaceing `path/to/scratch` with the path of your choice.

 ```
 scratch_root: path/to/scratch